Joojoobee87/TartanThom/README.md

 **PostgreSQL Database**

 A PostgreSQL database was provisioned in Heroku when the project moved into production.
 Heroku Postgres is a managed SQL database service provided directly by Heroku.

+**Amazon AWS**

+Amazon AWS was configured and used to store static and media files for production.

 **Heroku Deployment**